unkaktus/onionize/README.md

 Usage
 -----
-To onionize a thing pass the path to it:
+To onionize things pass the path to them with optional aliases:

 ```
-$ onionize /path/to/thing
+$ onionize /path/to/thing:/things/thing1 /path/to/another/thing:/things/thing2
 ```

 or the URL: